fidelesc/data-augmentation-dcgan/README.md

-# Deep Convolutional Generative Adversarial Networks (DCGAN)
+# Image classificator data augmentation with Deep Convolutional Generative Adversarial Networks (DCGAN)

 This repository contains the code for training and generating images using Deep Convolutional Generative Adversarial Networks (DCGAN).
 DCGAN is a popular generative model that uses deep convolutional neural networks (CNNs) to generate high-quality images.